NolanN289/operating-systems/CPU scheduling/README.md

 ----------------------------------------------------------------

-Description: This program creates the verification of the Banker's Algorithm.
+Description: This program creates the verification of CPU Scheduling Algorithms.

 ----------------------------------------------------------------